Falmouth Legends, Myths and Landmarks

 March 3, 2014

-Today, I thought I would tell you about a few Falmouth local legends, landmarks & myths to make your visit to see us even more interesting!
+In this blog we thought we would tell you about a few Falmouth local legends, landmarks & myths to make your visit to see us even more interesting!

 What is Black Rock?
 Well, it’s the pointy sticky-up thing in the water half way between Pendennis (castle seen in picture above) and St Mawes (the marker was placed on the rock by Trinity House 1835, but it didn’t stop boats hitting it and they still do!)